sethyvenatem/blockchain_story/README.md

 There still is much more to do:

 - get people to write a story.
+- Is it worth keeping track of the nonce values that were already tried in the mining process?
+Beyond which difficulty does this become impractical and/or
 - switch out the \*.json files for ASN.1.
 - set up a proper p2p network.
 - what else?